DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-23-beta-location-analysis-phase-3.md

 | Ofsted rating | No | No |
 | Religious character | No | No |

-## Leeds based providers expanded network
+## Leeds-based providers expanded network

-All the providers located in Leeds also operate in ‘Bradford’ and ‘Calderdale and Kirklees’ so these are both good options for a second region. ​
+All the providers in Leeds also operate in Bradford, Calderdale, and Kirklees, so these are both excellent options for a second region. ​

-​Bradford has a large number of placement schools that are ‘Academies’ so this region has the best potential to improve the representativeness of the Leeds Placement schools. ​
+​Bradford has many placement schools that are ‘Academies’, so this region has the best potential to improve the representativeness of the Leeds Placement schools. ​

 | Local authority | Number of providers in the area | Number of placements schools in the area |
 | --- | --- | --- |